Sears Home Services

 KEY TAKEAWAYS

-• In this article, we’ll break down the typical costs associated with replacing a gas furnace, allowing you to assess your potential costs.
+• Knowing typical costs associated with replacing a gas furnace allows you to set a budge.

 • You can expect to pay between $3,000 and $7,000 to replace your gas furnace with a new one.